Guides

 Manage Flows

-Build a Flow
+Build Flow

-Flow is a reusable building block that can contain miniAppsConditionsTransfers, and even other Flows grouped according to the predefined logic same as a Dialog Application.
-As a Dialog Application scenario grows and has more building blocks, it is recommended to organize parts of it logically grouped and saved, or to have it prepared to use while building a different Dialog Application.
+Flow is a reusable building block that can contain miniApps, Conditions, Transfers, and even other Flows grouped according to the predefined logic, similar to a Dialog Application.
+As a Dialog Application scenario grows and includes more building blocks, it is recommended to organize its parts logically, grouping and saving them, or to have them prepared for use while building a different Dialog Application.
 These cases can be covered with the Flow building block.

-Flows can be reused in multiple Dialog Applications, if these Dialog Applications belong to the same group.
+Flows can be reused in multiple Dialog Applications if these Dialog Applications belong to the same group.

-Flows can be used to create complicated flow logic condensed in a building block that can be reused in a Dialog Application or used throughout different Dialog Applications and save time.
+Flows can be used to create complicated flow logic condensed in a building block that can be reused in a Dialog Application or used throughout different Dialog Applications, and save time.

 To build a Flow, follow the steps below:

-2. Fill in the fields in the modal window and click Save when finished:
+1. Fill in the fields in the modal window and click Save when finished:

 • Enter a Flow Name.
 For example, Authenticate, for a Flow that is used to authenticate callers.